Imagine taking a bite of perfectly smoked brisket, the flavors exploding in your mouth. But what’s the secret to achieving that mouthwatering taste?

 Leaving your pellets in the hopper between cooks is usually not a problem as long as it’s not for extended periods of time.
 Traeger Grills estimates that you can leave pellets in a pellet smoker for up to one week when the smoker should stay in a dry, safe, and secure place.
 Even though you can leave the wood pellets in the hopper between cooks to save time, dumping them out after each cook is a more popular strategy.
 This will elevate both the quality of the pellets and your pellet grill.

+How long can you leave pellets in hopper?
 The length of time that pellets can stay in a hopper depends on various factors, such as the type of pellets, the size of the hopper, and the environmental conditions.

 I’ve included excerpts from official advice from pellet grill and smoker manufacturers Traeger and Pitboss.